kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 one can make to arrive at the same result (his 5th opportunity).
 Pursuing these visions would be exciting.

-**Remembering Deductive Databases:** Database people generally love building systems that are scalable and fast but dumb.
+**Remembering deductive databases:** Database people generally love building systems that are scalable and fast, but dumb.
 RDF DBMSs or the logic-based deductive databases of 90s are relatively harder to scale and make performant.
 It has always surprised me that the database community never built and